abhishekraha/SimpleCredentialManager/README.md

 On first run:

 - You'll be prompted to create a master password and re-enter it.
 The app will create the metadata and secrets files on your local machine.
 - Keep the master password safe.
 If you lose it, the application cannot recover the secrets (they are encrypted with a key derived from the password).

+Authentication behavior:

+- After initialization, the CLI will prompt for the master password and continue prompting until either the correct password is entered or the maximum allowed incorrect attempts is reached.
+- If the incorrect-attempt threshold is reached the app prints a warning.
+If the maximum incorrect attempts is reached the app performs a failsafe action which may remove stored secrets and metadata and exit.

 Container (optional Docker environment)
 --------------------------------------